OUR CROPS

 Best stored in an opaque jar that is dry or may breathe.
 Do not expose to moisture, temperature fluctuation, and ideally out of direct sun.
 Will last up to 6 months, though I have had some last for well over a year.

 You will find that using dry beans instead of canned immeasurably improves flavor.
-I have had at least three customers over the past few years who have noted the extraordinary taste of these light red kidneys.
+I have had several customers over the past few years who have noted the extraordinary taste of these light red kidneys.

 Leaves